How Physician Practices Are Boosting Healthcare Worker Morale and Engagement

 Switching to Feedtrail’s platform for PX surveys allowed Dennis to shift his focus from quantitative to qualitative data.
 As a result, physicians can now look at first-person insights and understand exactly what patients see, feel, want, and need.

 In coaching, Dennis learned there’s nothing like some healthy competition to keep folks involved and motivated.
-By adding a dose of fun to his PX initiatives, he’s turned them from another item on the to-do list into a dynamic activity that everyone loves to be a part of.
+By adding a dose of fun to his patient experience initiatives, he’s turned them from another item on the to-do list into a dynamic activity that everyone loves to be a part of.

 For example, when March Madness rolled around, Dennis took the opportunity to create a similar showdown between various departments at Texas Tech — calling it “PX Madness.”
 The tournament was a friendly competition to see which teams would get the best weekly feedback scores.
 Just like the basketball version, there were brackets, rounds, and an ultimate champion — not to mention a company-wide obsession with the results.